StoneStepsInc/fit/README.md

     When used without a value, disables EXIF processing altogether.

+  * `-J`

+    This option instructs `fit` to store EXIF values obtained from the Exiv2 library as JSON in the database.

 ## Scanning a File Tree

 Scanning a file tree without the `-v` option will record computed